swarmzilla/swarm2k/INSTRUCTIONS.md

   3. Start joining.
 Run `$ docker swarm join <IP>:2377 --secret <SECRET>`

 Please feel free to use any script to loop over those.

+# Joining via single-line SSH

+Assuming that you've got a node setup with Root access via SSH and key pairs, just do this single-liner:

+`ssh root@<YOUR NODE IP> docker swarm join <MANAGER IP>:2377 --secret <SECRET>`

+For large scale, please feel free to use any script to loop over those.